american citizen greatness

 • Contact Us

-Global Disincentives for Hiring Foreign Workers
+Global Disincentives for Hiring Noncitizen Workers

 Look at the global picture:

-Saudi Arabia, UAE, Singapore, Canada, Australia, South Africa, France, Malaysia, Bahrain, Indonesia, Nigeria, Switzerland, Egypt, Botswana, Ghana, Kuwait, India, Oman, United Kingdom, Qatar, New Zealand, and Japan all use tools like citizen hiring quotas (Nitaqat, Emiratization, Omanization, Kuwaitization, etc.), labor market tests (LMIA in Canada, Skilling Australians Fund levy, etc.), foreign worker levies, and financial penalties or incentives that explicitly favor citizens over non-citizens — including permanent residents in many cases.
+Saudi Arabia, UAE, Singapore, Canada, Australia, South Africa, France, Malaysia, Bahrain, Indonesia, Nigeria, Switzerland, Egypt, Botswana, Ghana, Kuwait, India, Oman, United Kingdom, Qatar, New Zealand, and Japan all use tools like citizen hiring quotas (Nitaqat, Emiratization, Omanization, Kuwaitization, etc.), labor market tests (LMIA in Canada, Skilling Australians Fund levy, etc.), noncitizen worker levies, and financial penalties or incentives that explicitly favor citizens over noncitizens — including permanent residents in many cases.

 These policies often include: